spencerdow1/CPSC219Group23/README.md

 CPSC 219 Group 23

 ## Files
-Coord.java, Knight.java, Main.java, Pawn.java, Piece.java, PieceType.java, Player.java, PlayerTeam.java, Space.java , Board.Java

-Coord.java creates coordinates used through the program to reference specific spaces

-Piece.Java creates pieces with types(Pawn and Knight) and teams (Black and White)

-Piece.Type creates types of pieces.

-Pawn.Java sets allowable movements for pieces of type pawn.

-Knight.Java sets allowable moves for knights.

-Player.java creates new players with names and teams.

-PlayerTeam.Java creates teams black and white.

-Space.Java creates spaces that will populate the board with a piece.

-Board.Java initializes the starting game board, takes user input runs movement and validates moves for the game as well as checks for a condition to stop the game.

-Main.java initializes with user input the players and runs the game

-Controller.java

-MainController.java

-GameBoard.Java

-MainMenu.FXML

-sample.FXML
+Text Based: AIPlayer.java, ApocalypseTerminal.java, Board.java, Coord.java, CustomGameSet.java, DefaultGameSet.java, GameDynamicsTerminal.java, GameSet.java, HumanPlayer.java, Movement.java, Piece.java, Player.java

+GUI Version (All in the GUI package): AIPlayer.java, ApocalypseClick.java, Board.java, Coord.java, CustomGameSet.java, DefaultGameSet.java, GameDynamics.java, GameSet.java, GUIBOARD.java, HumanPlayer.java, MainMenu, Movement.java, Piece.java, Player.java, black_knight.png, black_pawn.png, white_knight.png, white_pawn.java

 ### Prerequisites
-Jdk.9.0.4
+Java
+JavaFX

 Files included in this pakage

 ### Get Started
-To run this project,you must first download jdk.9.0.4 and set a path to this in your eclipse, then you can create a new java project in eclipse, copy the sample flie into the src folder.
-Simply run the GameBoard Class to start the game.
+To run this project you can create a new java project in eclipse, copy the flies into the src folder.
+Simply run the ApocalypseTerminal Class to start the text game or the Mainmenu class in the GUI package to run the GUI version.

 ## Instructions on How To Play